 - Ph.
 D Education with a Specialization in Language, Literacy and Culture (UC Berkeley)

 - MA Education/ Single Subject Credential (UC Berkeley)

 - BA American Studies/French minor (UC Berkeley)

-Content Area Literacy, Teacher Professional Development; Teacher Professional Identity, Collaboration, University-School Partnerships, Teacher Education, 21st century literacies, technology & digital learning, Linked Learning (College and Career Readiness), Common Core State Standards
+Content Area Literacy, Teacher Professional Development, Teacher Professional Identity, Asian American Teachers, In-School/Out of School Literacies, Collaboration, University-School Partnerships, Teacher Education, 21st century literacies, Social Media in Education, technology & digital learning, Linked Learning (College and Career Readiness), Common Core State Standards

 Hsieh, B. (2017) Exploring evolving role(s) of literacy in secondary pre-service teachers’ work: A comparative case study.
 Literacy Research and Instruction.
 56 (4), 342-361.

 Hsieh, B. (2017).
 Helping teachers to unpack the complexity of adolescent literacy instruction: A review of Disciplinary and Content Literacy for Today’s Adolescents, 6th edition.
 California Reader, 51(1), 38-39.